Federal finances at a glance

 Overall fiscal balance in CHF bn

-The amendment to the Financial Budget Act (FBA; SR 611.01) to "simplify and optimize budget management" was brought into effect on January 1, 2022.
-The changes were applied for the first time in the 2023 budget.
-The figures in the 2022 and 2021 financial statements were adjusted accordingly.
-The changeover to the accrual basis for direct federal tax was likewise taken into account.
+The amendment of the Financial Budget Act (FBA; SR 611.01) to simplify and optimize budget management was brought into effect on January 1, 2022, and was applied for the first time in the 2023 budget.
+The 2022 figures have been adjusted to enable comparisons.

 Data